 If you want to sell items on Amazon, you can choose between becoming an individual seller (fewer than 40 items per month) or a professional seller (more than 40 items per month.)
 Both tiers have separate fees and benefits.

 Much like eBay, Amazon is suitable for just about anyone trying to sell products online due to the huge diversity of products available.
+Perhaps you could dropship health products, pet supplies, electronics.
+You could sell almost anything!
 The challenge is remaining competitive in such a vast market, so it’s important to get your prices right and make sure you’re selling the right products.

 If you sell vintage or handmade items, Etsy is the perfect platform for you.
 Customers shop Etsy for unique and one-of-a-kind items rather than name brands, and their secure system and payment options make Etsy a trusted source for both buyers and sellers.
 Setting up an Etsy seller’s account is free, and all sales are subject only to a $0.20 USD listing fee.